sean-rowe/team-pattern/README.md

           timestamp
     """
     @staticmethod
-    def process(state: UserState) -> UserState:
+    def normalize_email(state: UserState) -> UserState:
+        """
+        Normalizes the user's email to lowercase.

+        **Parameters:**
+            - `state (UserState)`: The user registration state.

+        **Returns:**
+            - `UserState`: A new state with the email normalized.
+        """
-        # ✅ Validate inputs using Error assertions
+        # ✅ Validate email using Error assertions
         UserRegistrationErrors.assert_valid_email(state.email)
-        UserRegistrationErrors.assert_valid_password_length(state.password)

-        # ✅ Return new immutable state with transformations
+        # ✅ Return new immutable state with normalized email
         return UserState(
             email=state.email.lower(),
             password=state.password,
             created_at=datetime.now()
         )

+    @staticmethod
+    def assign_creation_timestamp(state: UserState) -> UserState:
+        """
+        Assigns the current datetime as the creation timestamp.

+        **Parameters:**
+            - `state (UserState)`: The user registration state.

+        **Returns:**
+            - `UserState`: A new state with the creation timestamp assigned.
+        """
+        return UserState(
+            email=state.email,
+            password=state.password,
+            created_at=datetime.now()
+        )

+    @staticmethod
+    def log_registration(state: UserState) -> None:
+        """
+        Logs the user registration details.

+        **Parameters:**
+            - `state (UserState)`: The user registration state.
+        """
+        print(f"User registered with email: {state.email} at {state.created_at}")
 ```

 ### Key Differences

-1. **Documentation**: The compliant Worker includes comprehensive docstrings covering Summary, Remarks, Example, Throws, See, Parameters, and Returns.
-2. **Single Responsibility**: Focuses solely on core transformations without mixing in business logic decisions.
+1. **Declarative Method Names**: Instead of generic names like `process_registration`, methods are named based on their specific tasks, such as `normalize_email`, `assign_creation_timestamp`, and `log_registration`.

+2. **Multiple Independent Methods**: The Worker contains multiple methods that handle distinct tasks without interdependencies or calls to other Workers.

+3. **Comprehensive Documentation**: Each method includes detailed docstrings explaining its purpose, parameters, returns, and potential exceptions.

-3. **Error Assertions**: Utilizes dedicated Error class methods that leverage Investigators for validation instead of direct validation.
+4. **Error Assertions**: Utilizes dedicated Error class methods that leverage Investigators for validation instead of performing direct validation.

-4. **No Branching**: Avoids conditional logic, delegating decisions to Investigators.
+5. **No Branching**: Avoids conditional logic within Worker methods, delegating decision-making to Investigators.

-5. **Immutability**: Creates new state objects rather than modifying existing ones.
+6. **Immutability**: Creates new state objects rather than modifying existing ones, maintaining immutability throughout the processing.

-6. **No Additional Methods**: Contains only the `process` method.
-7. **No Worker Chaining**: Does not call other Workers.
+7. **No Worker Chaining**: Methods do not call other Workers, ensuring that Workers remain the final step in their respective processing pipelines.

-8. **Clear Validation**: Uses a separate Error class that relies on Investigators for assertions.
-9. **State Management**: Employs Pydantic models with `frozen=True` for immutability.
-10. **Focus on Transformation**: Concentrates solely on data transformation without mixing in business logic decisions.
+8. **Clear Separation of Concerns**: Each method within the Worker handles its specific responsibility without overlapping functionalities.

 ---